YusufBolden/Assessment-Survey/README.md

 ![According to usafacts.org, 4.4 million households with children don’t have consistent access to computers for online learning during the pandemic](https://usafactscms.azureedge.net/media/images/Tech_access_Wst00xE.width-1200.png "Percent of students in households with no internet or computer access by income")

-An example usage of this survey could have been implemented in school boards' decisions to close their entire school system in response to COVID-19.
+An example usage of this survey could have been implemented in school boards' decisions to close their entire school systems in response to COVID-19.
 Many school distrcits made this decision and presumed every household within the district had access to the necessary resources to replicate the classromm in a mobile environment.
 The information in the survey is for sample purposes only.
 None of the information represents any real persons.

 # Explanation of the code